smathy/inline_attachment/README.markdown

 I've also integrated in with the new implicit multipart stuff.
 So now, there is so little code required!

+#### notifier.rb
 	class Notifier < ActionMailer::Base
 	  def signup
 	    recipients %q{"Testing IA" <testing@handle.it>}
 		  from       %q{"Mr Tester" <tester@handle.it>}
 		  subject "Here's a funky test"
 	  end
 	end

-	# Oh yeah baby!
+Oh yeah baby!
 Read it and weep!
 So how's this work?
-Well, you'll need
-	# your templates named properly - see the `Multipart email` section of the
+Well, you'll need your templates named properly - see the `Multipart email` section of the ActionMailer::Base docs.
-	# ActionMailer::Base docs.

-	# signup.text.plain.erb
+#### signup.text.plain.erb
 	Your username is: <%= @username %>

-  # signup.text.html.erb
+#### signup.text.html.erb
 	<html><head><title>Signup Notification</title></head><body>
 	  <%= image_tag "logo.png" %>
 		<p>Your username is: <%=h @username %>